Andrew Corporation

-Andrew Corporation was an American hardware manufacturer for communications networks, was founded by Victor J. Andrew in the basement of his Chicago, Illinois home in 1937, and further established in Orland Park, Illinois in 1953.
-Andrew was a renowned global telecommunications company that played a significant role in the development of wireless communication technologies.
+Andrew Corporation, a subsidiary of Amphenol headquartered in Richardson, Texas, manufactures hardware for communications networks.
+Andrew played a significant role in the development of wireless communication technologies.

-Andrew Corporation products included antennas, cables, amplifiers, repeaters, transceivers, as well as software and training for the broadband and cellular industries.
-The corporation supported customers in 35 countries across Asia-Pacific, Europe, and the Americas, with manufacturing plants in 12 countries, at one time employing over 4,500 people.
-Andrew's sales in 1999 exceeded US$791 million.
+Products include antennas, cables, amplifiers, repeaters, transceivers, as well as software and training for the broadband and cellular industries.
+It has customers in 35 countries across Asia-Pacific, Europe, and the Americas, with manufacturing plants in 12 countries, at one time employing over 4,500 people.
 Specific product applications include antennas, cables, amplifiers as well as software and training in radio and other wireless communication systems.